- Tech Industry Statistics

 -

-Live stream sports events are most popular in China, where 54% of fans watch them.
+Live stream sports events are most popular in China, with 54% of fans engaging.

 Top Countries for Live Streaming Sports Events